Skip to Main Content

 Takeaway

-State income taxes are a tax enforced by a state’s government that apply to any money earned in — and sometimes outside — a certain state.
-These taxes affect most individuals and organizations, and failing to file accurately and on time can spur consequences like fines, audits and other costly penalties.
-Read how state income taxes work, how they’re calculated and the individual rates for 2024 in each state that maintains them.
+State income taxes are a tax enforced by a state’s government that apply to any money earned in — and sometimes outside — of a certain state.
+These taxes affect most individuals and organizations and failing to file accurately and on time can spur consequences like fines, audits and other costly penalties.
+Read how state income taxes work, how they’re calculated and the individual rates for 2025 in each state that maintains them.

 The federal government isn’t the only authority that requires payroll taxes.